Leadership Development

 The Iowa Leadership Exchange is an educational event held to bolster existing leadership programs, support a statewide network of leaders, and empower communities to grow local leaders.

-Early bird registration will open this summer.
+Early bird registration open August 1-31.

 This event is hosted by: Iowa Rural Development Council, Empower Rural Iowa, Iowa Economic Development Authority, & Leadership Iowa